Waymo’s lawsuit against Uber is going to trial, judge rules

 Waymo’s lawsuit against Uber, its competitor in the automated vehicle business, is going to trial.
 Judge William Alsup ruled that Uber could not force the lawsuit over theft of trade secrets into private arbitration.

+Instead, the trial will play out publicly, with evidence being presented mostly in the open.
+This is not the scenario that Uber wanted.

-Waymo, the self-driving car subsidiary of Google’s parent company Alphabet, accused Anthony Levandowski, one of its former engineers, of stealing thousands of confidential documents from Waymo before founding his own self-driving truck startup and eventually going to lead Uber’s self-driving team.
+Waymo, the self-driving car subsidiary of Google’s parent company Alphabet, has accused Anthony Levandowski, one of its former engineers, of stealing thousands of confidential documents from Waymo before founding his own self-driving truck startup and eventually going to lead Uber’s self-driving team.

 Uber argued unsuccessfully that Waymo’s claims belonged in an arbitration proceeding because of a clause in Levandowski’s employment contract that said disputes between Waymo and Levandowski should be settled in arbitration.

 “Defendants have repeatedly accused Waymo of using ‘artful’ or ‘tactical’ pleading to evade its arbitration obligations by omitting Levandowski as a defendant,” Judge Alsup wrote in the decision.
 “These accusations are unwarranted.”

-Note: Update: Judge Alsup has also referred the case to the U.S. Attorney for a possible criminal investigation.Featured Image: Bryce Durbin/TechCrunch